OpenELEC/OpenELEC.tv/ISSUE_TEMPLATE.md

 This issue tracker is NOT for help or support.
-Please use the Lakka forum (https://forums.libretro.com/c/libretro/lakka-tv-general) or IRC @ #lakka on freenode.net.
+Please use the Lakka forum (https://forums.libretro.com/c/libretro/lakka-tv-general) or IRC @ #lakka on freenode.net for those kinds of posts.

 BEFORE you report a bug make sure you have tried the latest nightly version of Lakka at http://sources.lakka.tv/nightly/.
 Your bug might be already fixed.